 Clause 121 makes it an offence to publish the identity of an applicant, child or parent or matter reasonably likely to enable any of those persons to be identified.
-This does not apply to publication of matter with the authority of the Court, by a person who has obtained that information under Part VI. or where the name of the natural parent is shown on the birth certificate of the child issued after the order is made.
-Application may be made to the court for authority to publish where the adopted person concerned is over 18 years of age and the applicant is a relative.
+This does not apply to publication of matter with the authority of the Court or by a person who has obtained that information under Part VI.
+Application may be made to the Court for authority to publish where the adopted person concerned is over 18 years of age and the applicant is a relative.
 (S49 ACA 1964)